Eight great mountain bike trails in Tasmania

-Whoever said "the fun is over at the end of the trail" didn't ride this island.
-Adrenaline pumping adventures are just minutes from trails.
-Jump on a quad bike and seek out secluded beaches, fly above the forest canopy, raft wild rivers or abseil the 140-metre wall of Gordon Dam.
+The fun isn’t over at the end of the trail, either, with adrenalin-pumping adventures easily accessible across Tasmania.
+Jump on a quad bike and seek out secluded beaches, fly high above the forest canopy on a zipline, raft wild rivers or abseil the 140-metre wall of Gordon Dam.
 The island also has a reputation for excellent food, wine and drinks trails, including beer, whisky, gin and cider routes.

-Here are the rides that are shifting the island's mountain biking reputation up a gear.
+Here are the rides that have shifted the island's mountain biking reputation up a gear.
 To nail your trip on and off the trails, tuck these insider tips firmly in your back pocket.

 1. Blue Derby Network

-Once the centre of a tin mining boom, these days it's the mountain bikers carving up the dirt
+Derby was once the centre of a tin-mining boom, but these days it's mountain bikers carving up the dirt

-Dam Busters trail takes its name from the 1929 disaster when the Cascade Dam burst, wiping out the riverbed and half of the township of Derby.
+Dam Busters trail takes its name from a 1929 disaster when the Cascade Dam burst, wiping out the riverbed and half of the township of Derby.
 Ride the forest and exposed riverbed and finish with a white-knuckle descent to Derby.
 The Blue Tier trail cuts through its namesake mountain range and descends to Weldborough Pub, where riders can catch up with a hearty counter meal and a craft beer from a big selection brewed by local microbreweries.

 Want to taste a local brew at the source?
-Head to Little Rivers Brewing Co. in Scottsdale for a Dam Busters pale – it packs a punch, just like the trail it's named after.
+Head to Little Rivers Brewing Co. in Scottsdale or visit its Side Tracked pop-up bar in Derby for the latest limited-release craft beer.
 Need to brush up on your Australian history?
-Learn about Tasmania's tin mining history at the Derby Schoolhouse Museum.
+Learn about Tasmania's tin-mining history at the Derby Schoolhouse Museum.
 Looking to soothe tired muscles?
 Head to the wood-fired Floating Sauna Lake Derby and embrace the heat before taking an invigorating plunge in the lake.

 Historic ruins, sweeping bays, dramatic sea cliffs and plenty of stories await

 Maria Island is a national park as well as a natural wildlife sanctuary.
 Historic ruins, sweeping bays, dramatic sea cliffs and plenty of stories await, but don't expect to find hard-core mountain biking trails here.
 The main attraction of exploring Maria Island by bike is getting off the grid.
-Maria is great for those with little or no mountain biking experience, a keen sense of adventure, and a desire to explore a place free from the confines of modern life.
-With 30km of tracks and trails on the island, a mountain bike that can handle loose sand, mud and rocks along the way, a mountain bike will allow you see it all.
+Maria is great for those with little or no mountain biking experience and a keen sense of adventure.
+With numerous tracks and trails criss-crossing the island and plenty of sand, mud and rocks along the way, a mountain bike will allow you see it all.

 Maria Island is accessible via a 45-minute ferry from Triabunna.
 Take your bike with you or hire a trail bike through the ferry operator.
-There are no shops on the island, and no cars.
-The only traffic you might encounter is a wandering wombat or hopping kangaroo.
-Oh, and you may get a bossy honk from a Cape Barren Goose if you don't follow the island road rules – give way to wildlife.
-Stay on the island overnight at Darlington Probation Station, a UNESCO World Heritage Listed Site rich with Australian convict history.
-A short ride from Darlington will take you to the Painted Cliffs.
-Further up the east coast at Freycinet National Park, swap two wheels for four and explore the Freycinet National Park on a quad bike.
+There are no shops on the island and no cars - the only traffic you might encounter is a wandering wombat or grazing kangaroo.
+Stay overnight on the island at Darlington Probation Station, a UNESCO World Heritage-listed site rich in convict history.
+Further up the east coast at Freycinet National Park, swap two wheels for four and explore Freycinet’s coastal tracks and beaches on a quad bike.

-The Penguin MTB Park is small, but where it's lacking in quantity it makes up for in quality.
-Ride an old disused speedway, a corkscrew bridge, north shore features, and massive berms.
+The Penguin Mountain Bike Park is small in size but big on quality.
+Ride a disused speedway, a corkscrew bridge, north shore features, and massive berms.
 Once you're through, head to Dial Range for longer tracks with higher elevations.
-This rugged area is a mixture of forestry-trails, motocross trails and wooden tramways - an infrequently ridden world of climbing and descending.
+This rugged area has a mix of forestry trails, motocross trails and wooden tramways - an infrequently ridden world of climbing and descending.

-After your ride, drive to Burnie where you can pour, wax, and seal your own bottle of whisky at Hellyers Road Distillery, and visit producers and makers along the Cradle to Coast Tasting Trail; or tag along on a free penguin tour.
-For a chilling adventure make your way to Cradle Mountain and dive, leap, shoot and repel your way down river on a canyoning tour with Cradle Mountain Canyons - that's off the charts.
+After your ride, drive to Burnie to pour, wax and seal your own bottle of whisky at Hellyers Road Distillery, and visit producers and makers along the Cradle to Coast Tasting Trail.
+For a spine-tingling adventure make your way to Cradle Mountain and dive, leap, shoot and repel your way down river on a canyoning tour with Cradle Mountain Canyons - it's off the charts.

-This wild remote region has many 'old school' trails...
+This wild and remote region has many 'old school' trails...

 Travelling with your bike